Cataract Surgery Lens Implants

 If you have a cataract but are not a candidate for any of these lens implants, you will still get tremendous improvement in your vision with the latest technology.
 Dr. Friend and Dr. Merchant use Bausch + Lomb enVista, Alcon AcrySof IQ and Tecnis Aspheric IOLs, all of which reduce spherical aberration to give patients the best night and low-light vision.

 Trusted for over 60 years, Eye Care Associates of New Jersey provides the people of Glen Rock and surrounding communities the best possible treatment specifically designed for you so you can see better and feel better.
-Using state-of-the-art technology and 100% customized approach, we will help you regain your vision in no time.
+Our cataract surgeons in Bergen County use state-of-the-art technology and a 100% customized approach to help you regain your vision in no time.
 Call today to schedule your consultation with Dr. Friend or Dr. Merchant at (201) 797-5100.